wbalmer/stella/README.md

 ![The mean opacities used in StellaLuna calculations](./figures/extended_opacity_alt.png)

-:star2: StellaLuna implements energy generation from a combination of the pp-chain and CNO cycle using using the polynomial fits from Angulo+99 recorded in KWW 2nd ed. \S18.5.
+:star2: StellaLuna implements energy generation from a combination of the pp-chain and CNO cycle using using the polynomial fits from Angulo+99 recorded in KWW 2nd ed.
+Ch 18.5.

 ![Reproduction of Figure 18.8 in KWW 2nd ed. of the energy generation from pp-chain and CNO-cycle.](./figures/energy_generation_alt.png)